The Hamiltonian formulation of General Relativity: myths and reality: The Dirac Hamiltonian of GR versus the ADM Hamiltonian of geometrodynamics

-We consider it important to understand and find explicitly where and why the ADM Hamiltonian formulation contradicts the spirit of GR, and why it cannot be associated with Einstein's theory (i.e. it is not the Hamiltonian formulation of GR, but rather the Hamiltonian formulation of distinct theory: \textquotedblleft geometrodynamics\textquotedblright).
-One can talk about abandoning the spirit of GR if one is discussing a different theory built on different principles (such as \cite{AndBar}) but the ADM formulation has been given the appearance of having a formal basis on GR (in view of their articles and the presentation in many textbooks); indeed the summary of ADM's work in \cite{ADM} has the title \textquotedblleft Dynamics of General Relativity\textquotedblright.
+We consider it important to understand and find explicitly where and why the ADM Hamiltonian formulation contradicts the spirit of GR, and why it cannot be associated with Einstein's theory (i.e. it is not the Hamiltonian formulation of GR, but rather the Hamiltonian formulation of distinct formulation: \textquotedblleft geometrodynamics\textquotedblright).
+One can talk about abandoning the spirit of GR if one is discussing a different formulation built on different principles (such as \cite{AndBar}) but the ADM formulation has been given the appearance of having a formal basis on GR (according to the ADM papers and the presentation in many textbooks); indeed the summary of ADM's work in \cite{ADM} has the title \textquotedblleft Dynamics of General Relativity\textquotedblright.
 The mathematical manifestation of the spirit of Einstein's GR is the general covariance of Einstein's equations of motion for the metric tensor.
 Einstein's GR is a field theory and the methods used in ordinary field theories, those of Lagrange and Hamilton, if applied correctly, must not destroy its spirit.
-This is exactly what we want to investigate: where was \textquotedblleft a regular and uniform rule of procedure\textquotedblright\ broken in the ADM approach.
+This is exactly what we want to investigate: where was \textquotedblleft a regular and uniform rule of procedure\textquotedblright\ broken in the ADM approach?
 In Hamiltonian language, we want to see where the canonical procedure was destroyed by passing from the Dirac Hamiltonian to the ADM Hamiltonian and why the ADM formulation with their variables is not equivalent to GR or, in other words, is not a canonical formulation of GR.

 \textsf{ }It does not seem possible to start from the Lagrangian of GR, where surfaces are not present, and then after introducing new variables have such surfaces.
 We will follow a path distinct from the interpretational approach and pay attention to technical details by using the \textquotedblleft uniform rule of procedure\textquotedblright\ in analyzing the ADM formulation.
 In the previous Section we demonstrated that, when we are using the rule of procedure, surfaces do not appear in either Dirac's calculations or in \cite{KKRV}.
-We will not repeat the calculations of the previous Section or of \cite{KKRV}, but instead we will analyze how the ADM formulation is related to that of Dirac.
+We will not repeat the calculations of the previous Section or of \cite{KKRV} for the ADM formulation, but instead we will analyze how the ADM formulation is related to that of Dirac.